cbseirani/EventDriven_Example/README.md

 # Example .NET 8 Enterprise Event Driven Backend System
-A sample asynchronous n-tier system written with .NET 8 and C# using both SQL and MongoDb databases.
+This is a mono-repo of a sample asynchronous n-tier system written with .NET 8 and C# using both SQL and MongoDb databases with a full suite of example enterprise features while following SOLID principals.

 - Presentation layer (Main REST API)
   - `Swagger` documentation using in-code `XML` comments